sintefore/TimeStruct.jl/docs/src/manual/multi.md

 If there is uncertainty at a strategic level, this can be incorporated using the [`TwoLevelTree`](@ref) time structure.
 This structure is represented by a tree, with each node corresponding to a strategic period that contains an operational time structure.
+The operational time structure can be any combination of the *[described structures](https://sintefore.github.io/TimeStruct.jl/stable/manual/basic/#Operational-time-structures)*

-The following example demonstrates how to create a regular tree where each strategic period spans 3 years and is represented by a week with daily resolution.
+The following example demonstrates how to create a regular tree  (through the function [`regular_tree`](@ref)) where each strategic period spans 3 years and is represented by a week with daily resolution.
-The second  argument to the [`regular_tree`](@ref) function specifies the number of branches at each level of the tree.
+The second  argument to the [`regular_tree`](@ref) function specifies the number of branches at each level of the tree, excluding the first level.
 ```@repl ts
 using TimeStruct
 operational = SimpleTimes(7, 1);